SmartEddies/Eddy-S1/README.md

 `mos config-set mqtt.ssl_ca_cert=`

 Set the server to connect to.
 If no PORT is specified, 1883 or 8883 is used depending on whether SSL is enabled.

 `mos config-set mqtt.enable=true mqtt.server=MQTT_BROKER`
+### 5. Configure the WiFi connection
+Connect your device to your local WiFi network.
+Type the following command on a terminal.

+`mos wifi WIFI_NETWORK_NAME WIFI_PASSWORD`